cmlykke/cjk-double-stroke-scala/README.md

 description:
 Release: 1.0 - 2024-10-16
 First published 2024-10-16
-劉碼 / 刘码 Liuma is a shape-based input system that you can learn in 10 minutes.
+劉碼 / 刘码 Liuma is a shape-based input method for typing chinese that you can learn in 10 minutes.
 It contains 28.863 different single characters, and 179.226 multi-character words.
-You can write any of the 5.000 most common characters without having to scroll, using only 4 keystrokes per character (plus selection using the number keys).
+You can write any of the 5.000 most common characters without having to scroll, using a maximum of 4 keystrokes per character (plus selection using the number keys).
 It comes in to versions:
 劉碼繁 Liumafan for writing traditional characters, and 刘码简 Liumajian for writing simplified characters.